konst-aa/blog/example/items/take-that.md

 And if today I, the Hun who grinds grit,
 Won't want to put on a show just for you, I'll go
-ahead, and happily spit
+Ahead, and happily spit
-right at your grimace.
+Right at your grimace.
 With priceless words, I create and flow.

 1/5/2022